frankmarra/Ride_Review/README.md

 ## Description:

-#### Ride Review is the place to be for all things roller coasters.
+#### Roller Coaster Round Up is the place to be for all things roller coasters.
 Wondering which roller coasters to ride?
 No problem.

-#### Look through our database of rides to help you plan out your next trip to some of our favorite parks!
+#### Look through our database of rides from four of our favorite parks to help you plan out your next trip!

 #### Ridden one of the coasters and want to leave a review?
 No problem!
 Just click on the coaster you would like to review, and click on the review button.
 Fill out the review and hit submit to let everyone know what you thought!